open-telemetry/opentelemetry-specification/oteps/0152-telemetry-schemas.md

 This is similar to the "rename_attributes" transformation supported in "all" and "resource" sections.
-In addition it is also possible to optionally specify spans and events that the transformation should apply to.
-Here is the structure:
+In addition it is also possible to optionally specify spans and events that the transformation should apply to (both optional conditions must match, if specified, for transformation to be applicable).
+Here is the
+structure:

 ```yaml
     span_events: